mgmccarthy/McDonaldsSagaObserverPatternNSB6/readme.txt

-A take the McDonald's Observer Saga from Jimmy Bogard's NSB 2014 presentation "Scaling NServiceBus": http://fast.wistia.net/embed/iframe/y56svovwnk?popover=true.
+A take the McDonald's Observer Saga (upgraded to use NServiceBus 6)from Jimmy Bogard's NSB 2014 presentation "Scaling NServiceBus": http://fast.wistia.net/embed/iframe/y56svovwnk?popover=true.
 Start at 28:00

 To run the solution:
 - mark .ClassClient, .SagaEndpoint and .MenuStationEndpoint for startup